DNin01/my-notebook/CONTRIBUTING.md

 # Credits

 Want to see all the contributions?
 Here's the [completed issues](https://github.com/DNin01/my-notebook/issues?q=is%3Aissue+is%3Aclosed+reason%3Acomplete) and the [merged pull requests](https://github.com/DNin01/my-notebook/pulls?q=is%3Apr+is%3Amerged).
+Or, see who has contributed [here](https://github.com/DNin01/my-notebook/graphs/contributors).